 Now my porch resembles a jumble sale; my dining room is often bursting with knitted baby and children’s clothes from women who ‘understand’.

-We have women from all generations coming together, keeping babies safe, keeping them warm.
+Women from all generations come together to keep babies safe and warm.
 More importantly, we make women feel a sense of pride for their families while they are safe in the knowledge; we have each other’s backs.

 Coronavirus makes people vulnerable, and vulnerability, together with a lack of support networks, often becomes toxic.
 Families have separated, vulnerable children are in care, and mental health problems, especially in women, have reached epidemic rates.
 We need to address this, and we begin by talking, sharing skills and ideas, communicating away from social media, getting out and learning to trust, as our ancestors did before us.

 Thank you to the ladies who walked before us.

 ‘Thank you to the ladies who had walked before us and shared their skills.
 The ladies who walk with us now and the generations of young ladies with clenched fists will walk with us.
 And when we leave, they will carry on the walk and share these skills with their children.‘

 Can you knit, crochet, or donate clothing items for children and vulnerable families?

 If you need support, please send your details, and I will connect you to a not-for-profit charity in your community to help you.
 Alternatively, if you would like to offer support to our ‘Knitting Baby Clothes Appeal‘; or work with Verve and the Charities we work with, please get in touch.

 Together, we can all make a difference in the lives of families and children in our community.